magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_epilogue.md

 Just This Much
 ==============

-\<p class="chapter-footnote"\>*Note:* This talk has been previously published as ‘*Epilogue*’ in ‘*A Taste of Freedom*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note:* This talk has been
+previously published as ‘*Epilogue*’ in ‘*A Taste of Freedom*’</p>

-\<span class="dropcaps-first"\>D\</span\>\<span
+<span class="dropcaps-first" markdown="1">D</span><span
-class="dropcaps-words"\>o you know where\</span\> it will end?
+class="dropcaps-words" markdown="1">o you know where</span>&nbsp; it
+will end?
 Or will you just keep on studying like this?
 Or is there an end to it?
 That’s okay but it’s external study, not internal study.
 For internal study you have to study these eyes, these ears, this nose, this tongue, this body and this mind.
 This is the real study.
 The study of books is just external study, it’s really hard to get it finished.

 When the eye sees form what sort of thing happens?
 When ear, nose and tongue experience sounds, smells and tastes, what takes place?
 When the